Top 25 British War Films

 See all photos >>

-Russell Crowe is actually very good in this.
+Russell Crowe is very good.

 Capt.
 Jack Aubrey: England is under threat of invasion, and though we be on the far side of the world, this ship is our home.
 This ship is England.